 You finished your first draft, you’ve made your revisions and now you’re ready for an editor – Congratulations!
 But wait, what kind of editing does your piece need?

 There are several different levels of editing.
 When working with a freelance editor in a traditional one-on-one relationship, you’re bound by their particular style and skill set.
-But Penmob’s different.
+But Penmob is different.
 We makes it easy for you to work with a variety of editors with a variety of strengths.

 This is a guide to the different types of editing that can be applied to your piece.
-But don’t worry, even if you’re an inexperienced writer unsure of what type of work your piece needs, your team of Penmob editors will have your bases covered.
+But even if you’re an inexperienced writer unsure of what type of work your piece needs, don’t worry.
+Our editors will have your bases covered.

 Levels of Editing

 The Institute of Professional Editors lists three main levels of editing: